billba/topical/README.md

 The *Topics* pattern models conversations as a dynamic heirarchy of independent conversational topics.
 Messages pass down through the heirarchy, each topic handling the message and/or passing it on to one or more child topics as it sees fit.

-*Topical* is a framework for modeling conversations using the Topics pattern in [Microsoft BotBuilder 4.x](https://github.com/microsoft/botbuilder-js).
+*Topical* is a framework for modeling conversations in [Microsoft BotBuilder 4.x](https://github.com/microsoft/botbuilder-js) using the Topics pattern.

 ***Topical* is an experimental framework, not a supported Microsoft product.
 Use at your own risk.**